gottesmm/swift-evolution/proposals/nnnn-send-non-sendable.md

 * If `y` previously was captured by reference then the new value stored into `y` could be referenced via calling the closure.

-Of course using type information, we can make this less conservative, but as a general set of rules, these guide us.
+By using type information, we can make this less conservative, but as a general set of rules, these guide us.
 Now lets apply these rules to specific examples to see it in action:

 * ``let y = x, var y = x``.
 Initializing a let or var binding `y` with `x` results in `y` being in the same region as `x`.
 This again follows from `(2)`